- What are vegan eggs?

 Hampton Creek’s first eggless product was Just Mayo, a vegan mayonnaise.
 You can see Andrew Zimmern, a popular chef and TV personality, taste-testing vegan mayonnaise and loving it — “the fat and acid balances perfect.
 Tastes like mayonnaise!” — in this video.
 You’ll also see a chef scrambling the world’s first plant-based egg, which we do ourselves in our own taste test below; see which we recommend most here.

 Are vegan eggs healthy?
-What are vegan eggs made of?
+What ingredients are used to make vegan eggs?

 But what’s in those eggs, really?

 Algal protein contains a high amount of important amino acids, such as leucine, valine, phenylalanine, and lysine, and is highly digestible.
-NASA astronauts even studied algae for consumption in space.
-(R) However, if algae is not sufficiently processed, it can result in a diminished nutritional profile, and possibly, illness.
+NASA astronauts even studied algae for consumption in space.2 However, if algae is not sufficiently processed, it can result in a diminished nutritional profile, and possibly, illness.

 Algal flour and the adverse effects of algae

 Algae does not impact the environment like regular egg (and dairy and meat) production — not even close.
-Supplementing chicken and pigs’ diets with micro algae also has shown health benefits for those animals, reducing plasma concentration of cholesterol, triglycerides, and fatty acids.
-(R)
+Supplementing chicken and pigs’ diets with micro algae also has shown health benefits for those animals, reducing plasma concentration of cholesterol, triglycerides, and fatty acids.3

 Nutrition deficiencies for vegans

-Algae is actually a good source of B12 for vegetarians and vegans, who need to be careful to monitor their B12 consumption to make sure they’re getting enough.
-(R) Nutritional yeast, which is a minor ingredient in VeganEgg, is one example of another B12 source appropriate for vegans, in addition to other fortified foods.
-(R) As we’ve discovered, vegans also many need to keep an eye on how much Vitamin A they consume, depending on their genetics.
+Algae is actually a good source of B12 for vegetarians and vegans, who need to be careful to monitor their B12 consumption to make sure they’re getting enough.6 Nutritional yeast, which is a minor ingredient in VeganEgg, is one example of another B12 source appropriate for vegans, in addition to other fortified foods.
+As we’ve discovered, vegans also many need to keep an eye on how much Vitamin A they consume, depending on genetics.

 If you’re curious about starting a vegan diet, check out what happened to John when he went vegan for a week.